JPro-one/JPro-Documentation/README.md

 In order to **make resources publicly available as URLs**, you just need to understand and follow some **simple conventions** defined for the jpro servers.
-Because of those conventions, you are freed from the burden of using a separate web servers for your resources, be it images, html-files or any other thinkable resource.
+Because of those conventions, you are freed from the burden of using separate web servers for your resources, be it images, html-files or any other thinkable resource.

 Any resource underneath the package `jpro/html` are publicly available through the jpro-server as a URL.